Why subscribe to Mel Pine’s blog?

 My professional career was varied but centered around communicating with words.
 I have no credentials as a Buddhist teacher, but I think I’m damn good at expressing the complex more simply without sacrificing accuracy.

-I call this blog From the Pure Land because I believe that the mind creates reality, and I know I’m already in the Pure Land.
+I call this blog and associated podcast From the Pure Land because I believe that the mind creates reality, and I know I’m already in the Pure Land.
 Join me there.

 I want to share some principles: